 As part of CT imaging we may ask you to remove your Glucose Monitoring Sensor or Insulin Pod if it overlays or interferes with the body section being scanned.

-• CT with CONTRAST (any body part):
+- CT with Intravenous (IV) Contrast (any body part):

-Do not eat or drink for four hours before the appointment, except only what is needed to swallow necessary medications.
+Do not eat or drink for four hours before the appointment, except only what is needed to swallow necessary medications. - Renal colic CT:

 Drink two full 8 oz. glasses of water one hour before the appointment.
-Do not empty your bladder (pee) before the exam; a full bladder is necessary for imaging.
+Do not empty your bladder (pee) before the exam; a full bladder is necessary for imaging. - Cardiac CT:

 Avoid caffeine products for a full 12 hours before your test and stop taking erectile dysfunction medications such as Viagra and Ciallis.
 Caffeine products include decaffeinated and caffeinated coffee and tea, chocolate and chocolate beverages, cocoa, pop, energy drinks, and any medication or supplements that may have caffeine.
 As part of the cardiac CT protocol, many patients will be given a medicine called a beta blocker when arriving in the CT department.
 This medicine helps to control the heart rate so that the images taken during the scan will be clear.
-This kind of CT appointment may take up to two hours.
+You might get sublingual spray of Nitroglycerine (also called Nitro spray) which helps to open up the blood vessels and eventually helps to see the images more clearly.
+This kind of CT appointment may take up to two hours. - Colon CT (CT scan of the large bowel, also called CT colonography):

 You will have specific instructions to follow for two days before your appointment.
 This preparation will involve the use of barium and laxatives.
-For more information on this prep, please see the colonography preparation instructions that we will provide you.
+For more information on this prep, please see the colonography preparation instructions that we will provide you. - CT enteroclysis (CT scan of the small bowel, also called CT enterogram):

+Do not eat or drink for four hours before the appointment, except only what is needed to swallow necessary medications.
+Upon your arrival, you will need to drink three cups (500ml each) of contrast that contains Sorbitol.
 You will have specific instructions to follow for the day of the appointment.
-We strongly suggest you plan to go directly home after the appointment.
+We strongly suggest you plan to go directly home after the appointment as Sorbitol drink has some laxative effect.
 Please review the important instructions on the CT enteroclysis preparation sheet.

 View other general patient preparations for diagnostic services procedures.